No items found.

 By

-Atlantic Fellow Peter Gan Kim Soon reflects on the Atlantic Fellows climate convening in Colombia.
+As COP29 concludes in Azerbaijan, read Atlantic Fellow Peter Gan Kim Soon’s reflections on the Atlantic Fellows climate convening held in Colombia in partnership with Dejusticia.

 From October 14-19, 2024, Bogotá, Colombia, served as a backdrop for the Atlantic Fellows convening on planetary health and just transitions.